 2. How do I process Rogers’ materials?

 These materials are divided into two groups: 1) PTFE based materials and 2) Thermoset materials.
-Thermoset materials in essence process similar to FR-4 with the exception in drilling and routing where due to the ceramic filler particles used, different feeds and speeds are required compared to FR-4.
-For PTFE based materials, these are “soft dielectrics” and may require special handling through automated lines, special processing prior to plated through hole processing and possibly higher lamination temperatures for MLB designs.
+Thermoset materials, in essence, process similarly to FR-4 with the exception in drilling and routing where, due to the ceramic filler particles used, different feeds and speeds are required compared to FR-4.
+For PTFE based dielectric materials, these are “soft dielectrics” and may require special handling through automated lines, special processing prior to plated through hole processing and possibly higher lamination temperatures for MLB designs.
 Rogers recommends that prior to processing these materials, contact a member of our global Technical Services team to assist you in getting started.

 3. How do we learn more about Rogers’ materials?